 2. Advanced Tools

-Using drones or robots in inspections improves accessibility and provides detailed views of hard-to-reach areas efficiently.
+Incorporating advanced tools like drones or robots into the inspection process can enhance accessibility and provide a more detailed view of difficult-to-reach areas.
 These technologies reduce the need for human entry into hazardous environments, increasing safety

 3. Data Integration